-The Department of Languages and Literature is actively engaged in the creation of a collaborative M. A. in English with the University of New Orleans.
-The M. A. will be offered exclusively on-line, using both Nicholls and UNO faculty resources.
-The proposed M. A. is a 36 hour degree that asks students to concentrate on one of two content areas: rhetoric/writing and literary studies.
+The Department of Languages and Literature's active engagement with the University of New Orleans English Department in the creation of a collaborative M. A. in English with a focus on professional writing is a direct response to workforce needs.
+The M. A. will be offered exclusively online, using both Nicholls and UNO faculty resources.
 Hopefully this combined opportunity will attract students both within the state and nationally as it is designed to better prepare highly qualified teachers in both areas of concentration and to prepare students who are interested in entering the workforce in the much sought after fields of technical and professional writing.